tbfe-de/mc-cppfor-ex/clock-00a/README.txt

-Simple example for building a clock
+Simple Example For Building a Clock
 ===================================

 Version of clock-00 using C++98 features only.